fbuetler/asvz-bot/README.md

 1. Install docker and docker compose (usually included) as explained on the official docker [website](https://docs.docker.com/engine/install/).

 2. Configure event parameters in `docker-compose.yaml`.
 Provide the required values as described above or on the cli help.
+Make sure to comment out or remove any lines for values you are not using.

 3. Build the image using the following command from the repository's base directory:
    ```bash